Masiela Lusha: Early life and education

-Lusha was born in Tirana, Albania, and is the only child of Max and Daniela Lusha.
+Lusha was born in Tirana, Albania, and is the child of Max and Daniela Lusha.
 Her mother was a magazine publisher.
 In 1990, Lusha and her family left Albania as refugees.
 Upon leaving Albania, Lusha moved to Budapest, Hungary, and Vienna, Austria.
 In an interview in 2016, Lusha credits her early memories as a refugee for her lifelong humanitarian efforts.

 Childhood and adolescence in America

-At the age of seven, Lusha moved to Michigan where she and her mother reunited with her great uncle Dr. Joseph H. Alli.
-Dr. Alli was a colonel in the army during World War 2, and chief of laboratories for the United States Department of Veterans Affairs.
+At the age of seven, Lusha moved to Michigan where she and her mother reunited with her great-uncle Dr. Joseph H. Alli.
+Dr. Alli was a colonel in the army during World War II, and chief of laboratories for the United States Department of Veterans Affairs.
 English was Lusha's fourth language, after Albanian, Hungarian, and German.
 At the age of twelve, Lusha began a modeling career in Michigan.
 After a few months of professional modeling and acting in local theater plays, she was discovered by a Hollywood talent agent who held an open call in Detroit, Michigan.
 That following year, while acting in Los Angeles, Lusha became a published author with her first book of poetry, Inner Thoughts.